Drifter-Supremo/writers-ai-app/memory-bank/techContext.md

 ## Updates
 2025-04-15: Updated Firestore usage patterns for workflow answers (using `value` field, `Timestamp.now()`).
 Added example for updating parent workflow document name.
 Corrected dependencies (debounce implemented natively).
+2025-04-15: Updated Tailwind Setup section to reflect the new "Retro Space" theme colors (`teal-deep`, `teal-light`, `orange-vibrant`, `cream-yellow`, `cream-gray`) and removed the old purple/blue palettes and related theme extensions.
+Updated the Component Classes section to note the shift towards direct utility class application and provided examples using the new theme.
+Marked old `@apply` classes as likely superseded.